 You are young, have an idea, and have a steady income stream from your day job that helps you pay the bills.

 When you first started out to work, you tell yourself you do not have enough experience.

-When you are in your thirties-forties, you are convinced you have too many commitments (family, credit card etc.) to take the plunge and start something.
+When you are in your late thirties to early forties, you are convinced you have too many commitments (family, credit card, etc.) to take the plunge and start something.

 When you are in your fifties-sixties, you say it is too late to start a company and that you do not have enough time to build it up.

 The first step to achieving anything in life is always to START.

 You need to take this first step, be it taking up a part-time course to learn what you need, registering your company with ACRA, or start talking to partners... just start.

 4. Failure is now a valuable asset